Shwetago/Image_Classification/README.md

 # Image_Classification

-This is basically a binary classification which is used to classify the images of a cat or a dog.
+This is basically a multi-class classification which is used to classify the blood cells.
 I have implemented this on `jupyter notebook`.
 - I have used CNN for the classification.
 - I have used keras library which is a framework built on top of tensorflow and used tensorflow as backend.